 In this article, you will learn about the history of C++ programming language.
-You will learn about the history of C++ from its inception to its evolution and the person behind the creation of C++.
+History of C++ from its inception to its evolution and the person behind the creation of C++.

 History of C++ programming